 CG102 PURCHASED ENERGY.
 Energy or power purchased for consumption and delivered to the building site.

 CG102 SUBSTANTIAL IMPROVEMENT.
 Any repair, reconstruction, rehabilitation, alteration, addition or other improvement of a building or structure, the cost of which equals or exceeds is more than 50 percent of the market value of the structure before the improvement or repair is started.
-Where If the structure has sustained damage any repairs are considered substantial improvement regardless of the actual repair work performed. of any origin such that the cost of restoring the structure to its before-damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred, the restoration work is considered a substantial improvement.
-The term does not, however, include either Substantial improvement does not include the following:
+If Where the structure has sustained substantial damage, as defined in the International Building Code, any repairs are considered substantial improvement regardless of the actual repair work performed.
+The term Substantial improvement does not, however, include either the following:

-Any project for Improvement of a building required to correct existing health, sanitary or safety code violations identified ordered by the building official and that are the minimum necessary to assure safe living conditions; or
+Any project for i Improvement of a building required to correct existing health, sanitary or safety code violations identified ordered by the building official, or and that are the minimum necessary to assure safe living conditions.

-Any Alteration of a historic building provided that where the alteration will not preclude the structure's continued affect the building’s designation as a historic building structure.
+Any a Alteration of a historic structure historic building provided that where the alteration will not preclude affect the structure’s building’s continued designation as a historic structure historic building.

 SECTION CG103

 NEW COMMERCIAL BUILDINGS